-It’s been two years since the death of Prince and every year the innovation of his work becomes more significant than ever.
+It’s been four years since the death of Prince and every year the innovation of his work becomes more significant than ever.
 As one of the best selling artists of all time his contribution to the world of dance music, whether intentional or unintentional, is evident for all who know his music.

 Prince’s unconfined expressions of music, conceptualisation, style and sexuality widened popular notions about gender and contributed to the rise of Prince and his legacy today alongside a new wave of queer dance culture.
 He didn’t say much publicly and was often deemed painfully shy, but he contributed to the world of music in a somewhat silent and modest way, which is a unique way to describe one of the most flamboyant individuals to ever pick up a mic.

 Prince’s use of synths and drum machines were unusual for his time.
 Prince’s music went on to influence several Chicago House DJs, producers and musicians, particularly vocals.
 Jamie Principle, one of house music’s most famous vocalists was almost entirely influenced by Prince.
 Prince’s music lingered through to the 2000s too, most notably in Detroit, sampled by Moodyman on his 1997 track ‘U Can Dance If U Want 2’.
 Prince was a universally loved producer, vocalist, musician and much more a constant in almost every genre of music.

 He birthed a social statement type of dance culture unknown before that as well as pushing along the popularity of technology and techniques the majority of modern disco and house producers would use today.